edheltzel/dotfiles/README.md

 - .zshrc
 ### Duti (duti/)

-- setup.sh - Sets the defaults set up in the different files
+- setup.sh - Sets the default app for the different file extensions.
-- `app.package.id` - Contains all extensions for the specified program _(run `man duti` to learn more)_
+- `app.package.id` - Contains all extensions for the specified program _(run `tldr duti` OR `man duti` to learn more)_

 ### Fish (fish/)